raspberrypilearning/electricity-generation/en/step_6.md

 --- /task ---

 Now you can input the resources data for your chosen country.
-Below is the table to help you identify the values.
+Below is the table again to help you input the data.

 Resource type | Brazil | Canada | Iceland | India | Ireland | Norway | Singapore | S.Africa | USA |
 | --- | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |